DeepPhe/cr-demo-app/README.md

 Then in the root directory of this project, run `npm install` to install all the application dependencies.

+## Configuration

+Using the default configuration from [src/config/config.json](src/config/config.json) should work fine if the backend [DeepPhe Stream Multi-Container Stack](https://github.com/DeepPhe/dphe-stream-dock) also uses the default configuration.

 ## Start up the demo app

 First make sure the backend [DeepPhe Stream Multi-Container Stack](https://github.com/DeepPhe/dphe-stream-dock) is up running.
 This demo app will be making API calls against the containers which runs the NLP pipeline to extract all the information.